-Ark looked at Gleda curiously.
+Ark looked at Gleda with curiosity.
 Then his gaze met that of her father.

-“Rask allowed me to read some of his parchments,” Gleda added and unsheathed her sword.
+“Rask allowed me to read some of his parchments,” Gleda added and took a sword out of its scabbard.

 “There are lads from my regiment among them!”
 Krieger clenched his teeth.

-“Well, there we have it,” Thorn muttered.
+Thorn shook his head.
 “They’re not the same people any more.
-Perhaps a bullet will scare them off?”
+Maybe you can try a bullet?
+Perhaps it will scare them off?”

 “I haven’t got a single bullet left!”
 Krieger hissed.
 “And my musket’s old, it was left to me by my father.
-I was still planning to take it for a service to the armorer.”
+I was still planning to take it to the armorer to service.”

-“Well if they don’t understand words, then we’ll have to use our swords,” Thorn whispered.
-“Truth be told, mine’s not new either…”
+“Then we’ll have to use swords,” Thorn said.
+“Truth be known, mine’s not new either…”

 * * *

-When everything was over, Thorn retrieved his bag from his dead horse.
-Then he got onto another horse, the one bearing the body of Liki.
-Krieger rushed to the gates and the young soldiers ran to the wings, but the gates wouldn’t budge.
+They managed to get to the gates without any losses, not counting Thorn’s fallen horse and a few wounds amongst the young soldiers.
+The mindless guards fought as if they were drunk, feeling no pain and showing no fear.
+Krieger showered them with curses, calling out to each one, but they appeared not to know their own names.
+When everything was finished, the Captain got onto the horse bearing the body of Liki.
+Krieger rushed to the gates and the young soldiers ran to the wings, but the gates would not budge.
 The wings of the gates seemed to be deadlocked.
-The four blood-besmeared soldiers applied their full weight to the wings, but as much as the chains rattled, the gates wouldn’t budge.
+The four blood-besmeared soldiers applied their full weight to the wings, but even though the chains rattled, the gates would not budge.

 “What the blazes…?”
-Krieger broke out into a string of curses as he fidgeted with the wings.
+Krieger shouted out at length.
 “I saw with my own eyes how Rask went up to the gates, put his hand between the two wings and the guards moved them without a problem.
-I’ve burnt all my fingers on that sign!”
+And I’ve burnt all my fingers on that sign!”

 Gleda went up to her father.
 “Daddy, do you remember Rask’s words?
-Strix would be better, but silver’s a good choice as well.
+Strix is better, but silver’s a good choice as well.
 That tiara.
 Is it still in your bag?”